Form W-2 Preview

 Income Boxes

-• Box 3: Social Security wages — Earnings subject to Social Security tax
+• Box 3: Social Security wages — Earnings subject to Social Security tax (capped at the annual wage base)

-• Box 5: Medicare wages and tips — Earnings subject to Medicare tax
+• Box 5: Medicare wages and tips — Earnings subject to Medicare tax (no cap)

 • Box 7: Social Security tips — Tips subject to Social Security tax